Jmendes42/ROS2/turtlesimcatchthemall/src/README.md

 This project consists of two main nodes:

-- TurtleControllerNode:
-  - This node controlls  the master turtle and is formed of three main pieces:
+- TurtleControllerNode - This node controlls  the master turtle and is formed of three main pieces:

   - CatchTurtleClient - Sends the request to remove the spawned turtles from the map  as soon as the master tuertle reaches their positions, and it's located on the TurtleInteractions module.

   - TurtleInteractions - Manages all the interactions and comunications that TurtleController needs to have (client, publishers and subscribers).

   - TurtleMoveCenter - Manages all the movement and coordinats related tasks such as calculating distances, the next move and the closest target.

+- TurtleSpawnerNode - This node manages the spawned turtles and consists of two clients and a service:

+  - TurtleSpawnClient - Sends a request to turtlesim to spawn a turtle on the required coordinates.

+  - KillClient - Sends a request to turtlesim to kill (remove) catched turtles.

+  - CatchTurtleService - Recieves the CatchTurtleClient request and activates the KillClient